sigstore/docs/content/en/about/overview.md

 In a landscape of growing software supply chain vulnerability, unsigned software is at risk for several attack vectors, such as:

-- **Typosquatting**
-- **Packages with similar names**
+- **Typosquatting packages with similar names**
 - **Compromised site where package is hosted**
 - **Tampering after being published**

-Digital signatures are a way to verify the authenticity of a software artifact.
+Digital signatures are a way to verify the authenticity and integrityof a software artifact.
 Software consumers can trace software back to the source to know who created the artifact and that it has not been altered or tampered with after it was signed.

 ## Why Sigstore?